 The Global Lung Cancer Coalition Patient Charter is an affirmation by all the member organisations of the basic rights that all lung cancer patients should be granted.

-- Recognising that lung cancer is the leading cause of cancer death in both men and women world-wide; this year it will kill more people than breast, prostate, and colon cancer combined.
+- Recognising that lung cancer is the leading cause of cancer death in both men and women world-wide; consistently it will kill more people than breast, prostate, and colon cancer combined.
 Only 4 in 10 lung cancer sufferers today can expect to survive for more than one year, the worst rate amongst all the major types of cancer

 The Rights of People with Lung Cancer

 In addition to the right of every patient to be treated with dignity and respect, the Global Lung Cancer Coalition reaffirms the right of all lung cancer patients to have access to quality health care; informed self-determination; physical and mental integrity; and confidentiality and privacy,